kgbzen/kgbzen/README.md

 ### Hi there 👋
 I am a computer science student at RWTH working on some private projects as a hobby.
+You can contact me using my email address **f34rl00 (at) protonmail.com**.
-Check out my website!
+Also, check out my website!
 https://f34rl00.github.io/
-You can contact me using my email address **f34rl00 (at) protonmail.com**.

 <!--
 **f34rl00/f34rl00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.